Amos

 Judgment on the Nations (Chapters 1–2)

-Using a devastating rhetorical strategy, Amos begins by pronouncing judgment on Israel's pagan neighbors — Damascus, Gaza, Tyre, Edom, Ammon, and Moab — for their war crimes and inhumanity.
+Amos opens with a deliberate rhetorical strategy, pronouncing judgment on Israel's neighbors — Damascus, Gaza, Tyre, Edom, Ammon, and Moab — for their war crimes and inhumanity.
 Each oracle follows the same formula: "For three transgressions, and for four..."
-As Amos's Israelite audience cheered God's condemnation of their enemies, the prophet's spotlight suddenly swung to Judah and then to Israel itself.
-The rhetorical trap snapped shut: the nation that applauded God's justice against others now stood condemned by that same justice for selling the righteous for silver and crushing the heads of the poor into the dust.
+As Amos's Israelite audience would have welcomed God's condemnation of their enemies, the prophet turns to Judah and then to Israel itself.
+The nation that applauded God's justice against others now stands condemned by that same justice for selling the righteous for silver and grinding the poor into the dust.

 Three Speeches Against Israel (Chapters 3–6)